WANT TO SAVE THIS RECIPE?

 Get ready to wow your friends and family with this beautiful pear chocolate hazelnut tart.
-With a buttery hazelnut crust, rich chocolate filling, and cinnamon-spiced pear, you'll be lushing after this decadent dessert.
+With a buttery hazelnut crust, rich chocolate filling, and cinnamon-spiced pear, you'll be lusting after this decadent dessert.

 What makes this recipe special

 When I think of desserts, I tend to gravitate towards fruit-based sweets.
-It's just me and my husband at home and since he doesn't eat dessert, it's mostly just me stuffing myself on baked goods.
-Lemon poppy seed cake, mixed berry fruit focaccia, and strawberry poppy seed rolls always are easier to eat on a regular basis versus having a slice of chocolate cake.
-But we're in quarantine because of the coronavirus so I said screw it.
+It's just me and my husband at home, and since he doesn't eat dessert, it's mostly just me stuffing myself on baked goods.
+Lemon poppy seed cake, mixed berry fruit focaccia, and strawberry poppy seed rolls are always easier to eat on a regular basis than having a slice of chocolate cake.
+But I was having a serious chocolate craving the other day, so I said, screw it.
 I'm making a pear chocolate hazelnut tart and eating the whole thing.
-No one can stop me and no one can judge me.
-Besides this tart has fruit so it's slightly healthier right?
+No one can stop me, and no one can judge me.
+Besides, this tart has fruit, so it's slightly healthier, right?

-If Ferrero rocher transformed itself into a baked good, this pear chocolate hazelnut tart would be it.
-Imagine hazelnut crust filled to the brim with silky dark chocolate and topped with cinnamon-spiced pears.
-I mentioned that my husband doesn't eat sweets but I made him try one bite of this tart.
+If Ferrero Rocher transformed itself into a baked good, this pear chocolate hazelnut tart would be it.
+Imagine a hazelnut crust filled to the brim with silky dark chocolate and topped with cinnamon-spiced pears.
+I mentioned that my husband doesn't eat sweets, but I made him try one bite of this tart.
 His eyes immediately widened as he said, "Wow, that's good," so I know this one is a winner.
 Hopefully, you'll enjoy it as much as we did.

 Ingredients